BrenekH/smartreboot/README.md

 ### Basics

 In order to determine whether or not to reboot, Smart Reboot runs the scripts located in `/etc/smartreboot/rebootchecks` and `/etc/smartreboot/blockchecks` and evaluates the exit codes.
-If any of the reboot checks returns a 0 exit code, the machine is considered to need a reboot.
+If any of the reboot checks return a 0 exit code, the machine is considered to need a reboot.
-However, the reboot can be blocked if any one of the block checks returns an exit code that is not 0, which indicates that the system is still working on something and cannot be rebooted at this time.
+However, the reboot can be blocked if any one of the block checks return an exit code that is not 0, which indicates that the system is still working on something and cannot be rebooted at this time.

 Each of the scripts must be a valid "executable" which includes, but isn't limited to, the following: